kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

 - **collapsible** - an optional array of extra widgets to display as an extra collapsible section.
 Uses the same format as the **children** parameter.
+- **sort** - optional sort option.
+If set to true, it allows to sort via this value.
+Defaults to false.
+It can also be set to an object with the following properties:
+  - **default** - optional flag.
+If set to true, the list view is sorted by this value by default.
+  - **compareFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) compare function.
+It is required to use `$first` and `$second` variables when comparing two values.
+There is a special custom function `$compareStrings` used to compare two strings e.g. `$compareStrings($first, $second)`

 #### Example